Older, overweight and male: Trump's COVID risk factors make him vulnerable | Health

 A working paper by the U.S. National Bureau of Economic Research published in July put an infected but otherwise healthy 70- to 79-year-old's risk of dying from COVID-19 at 4.6%, regardless of gender.
 David Spiegelhalter, a professor of risk and an expert in statistics at Britain's Cambridge University, cited a COVID-19 survival calculator that put the mortality rate for an otherwise healthy 74-year-old white man with COVID-19 during the peak of the pandemic in Britain earlier this year at 3% to 4%.

-That risk would now "presumably be somewhat less", he said, as doctors around the world have gained experience in treating the disease.
-Michael Head, a global health professor at Britain's University of Southampton, said that "the president's profile would classify him as vulnerable.
-He is aged 74, and reportedly overweight".
+That risk would now "presumably be somewhat less", he said, as doctors have gained experience in treating the disease.
+Michael Head, a global health professor at Britain's Southampton University, said that "the president's profile would classify him as vulnerable."

 Information provided by a White House physician in June puts the 74-year-old president in the obese category, which triples his risk of needing hospital treatment, according to data from the U.S. Centers for Disease Control and Prevention (CDC) released in August.
-GOLF AND WALKING
+David Strain, also at the University of Exeter medical school, said that, assuming Trump contracted the virus recently, he is likely to have few symptoms over the next four to five days.

+"The classic respiratory symptoms would occur midway through next week," Strain said.
+"His physicians will be aware of the risk that a crash, similar to that ...
+Prime Minister (Boris Johnson) experienced at around day 10, may occur," Strain said.

+"Should this occur at his age, he would need to be hospitalised and we would be concerned for his survival."
+WALKING AND GOLF

 Even for otherwise healthy 65- to 74-year-olds infected with coronavirus, the mortality risk is 90 times higher than for those aged 18-29, according to the CDC data.
 Julian Tang, an expert in respiratory sciences at Leicester University, said that, apart from age and obesity, "other existing medical conditions like diabetes, hypertension, other chronic heart and lung disease can lead to serious COVID-19 disease".